djcolon/helder_uk/content/about/index.md

 mechanical engineer, but engineering is engineering, and the overlap between the fields is substantial.

-In university I started using Matlab extensively, and after a course in discrete simulation using Delphi I started working part-time as a software developer at [Evry](https://www.evry.nl/) in 2009, a provider of software for healthcare professionals.
+In university I started using Matlab extensively.
+Then, in 2009 after a course in discrete simulation using Delphi I started working part-time as a software developer at [Evry](https://www.evry.nl/), a provider of software for healthcare professionals.
 Under the supervision of the Lead Developer there I formalised my skills in a business environment.
 Thoughout the years I designed and implemented various sub-sections of the software, as well as a number of